Difference Between Mobile App & Web App Testing

 Differences Between Mobile App Vs. Web App Testing

-When discussing app testing vs. web app testing, we should remember that they are two distinctive types of software testing.
-In mobile app testing, the primary focus is on ensuring the optimal performance of the app on different devices, screen sizes, and resolutions.
+When comparing app testing and web app testing, we must keep in mind that they are two different forms of software testing.
+In mobile app testing, the main concern is to ensure the best performance of the app on various devices, screen resolutions, and sizes.
 It also checks whether the app supports different network conditions and hardware features or not.

 Additionally, it includes verifying the app‘s compatibility with the latest operating systems, platforms, and devices while making sure that it is secure and user-friendly.